 Pianist, composer, arranger, and author Sharp Radway is a protégé of jazz legend Dr. Randy Weston.
 With deep roots in the church, his debut album of gospel jazz is Hymns and Things.
 His latest endeavor, Black Woman—A Conversation, combines Latin jazz, spoken word, ensemble pieces, pocket grooves, and more in tribute to Black women.

 This annual exhibition, organized by the Laurel Art Guild, is juried by a regional professional and shows works by artists ages 18 and older in the Washington, D.C., area.
 The exhibit includes paintings, drawings, photographs, wall-hung sculptures, collages, and more.
 Cash prizes are awarded for first, second, and third place, along with three merit awards.
-Get involved and enjoy the support and camaraderie of your fellow local artists — more information is available at laurelartguild.org.

 Are you looking for a class to improve exercise frequency, increase strength, and help with goal setting to promote overall health?
 Join us for the Fit & Strong! program that combines aerobics, stretching, balance, strength, endurance exercises, and health education to promote healthy behavior changes.